MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 **Available SDKs and open-source projects**:

-Client SDKs can be used to ingest and query data with:
+Client SDKs can be used for data ingestion and query data with:

 * [Python SDK](kusto/api/python/kusto-python-client-library.md)